-All staff should be aware of the list of children who are not to appear in photographs or on the website (List held in School Office).
-Images of children can be stored centrally on the workgroup for assessment purposes.
+All staff should be aware of the list of children who are not to appear in photographs or on the website.
+(List held in School Office and on T drive) Images of children can be stored centrally on the workgroup in teacher's digital file for assessment purposes.